 Instructions

-- Line the base of your spring form with baking parchment.
-Grease the sides with butter and dust with a little flour.
+- Line the base of a 9-inch (24 cm) springform pan with baking parchment.
+Grease the sides with butter and lightly dust with flour.

-- Peel the carrots, discard of the ends and finely grate them.
+- Peel the carrots, remove the ends, and finely grate them.260 g carrots

-- Pour or spread the cake batter in the form and bake for about 30-35 minutes.
-To check if the cake is done, prick a skewer into the middle.
-If it comes out clean it is done.
+- Bake for approximately 45–55 minutes.
+To check if the cake is done, insert a skewer into the center.
+If it comes out clean, the cake is ready.

 Making the marzipan carrots

 - Divide the marzipan pan mass into two pieces. ⅓ of the marzipan you can knead with the green food colouring.
-Colour ⅔ orange.
+Colour ⅔ orange.80 g marzipan, 2 drops orange food colouring, 1 drops green food colouring

-- To make the carrots, you carefully roll out the orange marzipan and cut out2 cm circles using the round piping tip (affiliate link).
+- To make the carrots, you carefully roll out the orange marzipan and cut out 2.5 cm / 1 inch circles using the round piping tip (affiliate link).
 This will ensure that they are equal in size.
 Alternatively, you can form little balls and weigh each one separately.
 I made about 12 carrots.
 For each piece of cake one.

 - The starting shape for each carrot is a little round ball.
 You roll it then on the palm of your hand to a triangle. (see picture)